NeedleInAJayStack/jays-server/cluster/flux-system/README.md

   --personal
 ```

-To update the personal access token used by Flux (like after expiration), just regenerate the token, delete the `flux-system` secret, and run the commands above again.
+To update the personal access token used by Flux (like after expiration), just regenerate the token and update the
+`flux-system` `data.password` to be the base64-encoded version of the password.

 ## SOPS